wu-benjamin/wombat-symx/README.md

 ### Update Project Dependencies

-To build the project, use:
+To updat the project dependencies, use:
 ```
 cargo update
 ```